waylow/boneWidget/README.md

 </blockquote>
 </br></br></br>

-# To Do:
-import/export library of shapes. add popup to be able to choose the name for the widget when you add it to the library
+## TO DO:
+ -
+ - [bug] If you press Symmetrize Shape in pose mode with no widget added, it will throw an error.
+ - [bug] If you add an object as a new widget, and then delete the object afterwards, it will throw errors every time you move the mouse over the preview panel.
+ - [change] add the ability to keep and use the face data for the widgets (in the redo panel).
+This will make it possible to create solid shapes when needed rather than just wire shapes.

 ## v2.1 Release Notes:
-- Markus Berg added functionality to display images of the widgets.
+- [Added] Markus Berg added functionality to display images of the widgets.
 What a flippin' legend.
-- Matching the bone transforms now works correctly if the user has changed the transforms of the custom shape display on the bone settings
-- Markus split the scale and slide into 3 axies and implemented toggle to show simple/advanced mode
+- [Added] Markus split the scale and slide into 3 axies and implemented toggle to show simple/advanced mode
-- [enhancemnt] Popup added for name input when adding a widget to the library
+- [Added] Popup added for name input when adding a widget to the library
+- [Added] import/export user library of shapes
+- [Added] popup to name the widget when adding to library
+- [change] remove the "_old" functionality of the code (just delete the old widget)
 - [fix] the match bone transforms now takes the custom shape transforms into account
 - [fix] if the collection didn't exist when you tried to delete unused widgets it would throw an error.
 You now get a message that hints at the problem.
+- [fix] Matching the bone transforms now works correctly if the user has changed the transforms of the custom shape display on the bone settings

 ## v2.0 Release Notes:
 - changed the default name of the n panel to 'Rigging' rather than 'Rig Tools'